 3.3 Mesh generation

-Lets go back to the case again.
+Lets get back to the case again.
 A solver is selected and it is time to create the mesh and set up the case.
 The mesh should have a domain of 6x1 dm.
-Open blockMeshDict and create the mesh and set the boundary conditions as following:
+Open blockMeshDict and create the mesh.